fastalgorithms/fmm3dbie/docs/install.rst

 * Fortran compiler, such as ``gfortran`` packaged with GCC
 * GNU make
 * `FMM3D <https://github.com/flatironinstitute/FMM3D>`_
-* Blocked linear algebra routines and LAPACK (default used: openblas)
+* Blocked linear algebra routines and LAPACK (default used: Netlib BLAS on Linux machines, and framework accelerate on MacOS)

 Optional: